uibk-ethpector/ethpector/README.rst

 Library Usage and Examples
 ==========================

-In the experiments folder you can find examples of how to use ethpector as a library which is the best way to use it to is full potential.
+In the experiments folder you can find examples of how to use ethpector as a library which is the best way to use it to its full potential.

 The example folder holds some interesting binaries as well as addresses to test on.